mikeschinkel/go-mustache/classify/README.md

 # Mustache Template Classifier

-A template classification library for the [mustache templating language](https://mustache.github.io/) in Go.
+A package for the Go programming language to classify the lines and line segments of _(almost?)_ any valid [Mustache](https://mustache.github.io/) template.

 ## Overview

 The Mustache Template Classifier is a specialized package for analyzing and classifying Mustache templates.
-It preprocesses templates and assigns line types and segments to each line, which helps with proper indentation, whitespace handling, and newline processing according to the [Mustache specification](https://github.com/mustache/spec).
+It preprocesses templates and assigns line types and segments to each line, which can be used to help understand what constitutes proper indentation, whitespace handling, and newline processing according to the [Mustache specification](https://github.com/mustache/spec).

 This package was created to handle the more complex aspects of Mustache rendering, especially when dealing with: